fuzzylogicxx/fuzzylogic/posts/buying-logging-and-recommending-books.md

 Even though I’m not an Amazon affiliate I started by linking to Amazon almost by default, until a few months ago when I began linking to [Hive](https://www.hive.co.uk/) instead.
 Upon hearing that Hive give a small percentage of each sale to an independent book shop I realised I’d rather support that effort than simply boost Amazon’s profits.
 (Also: Amazon don’t need my money, and I’m not a big fan of their attitude toward privacy).

-Earlier this month [I heard about Bookshelf](https://fuzzylogic.me/posts/2020-11-02-bookshop-this-is-revolutionary-on-the-guardian/) and their MO is even more attractive than Hive’s.
+Earlier this month [I heard about Bookshop](https://fuzzylogic.me/posts/2020-11-02-bookshop-this-is-revolutionary-on-the-guardian/) and their MO is even more attractive than Hive’s.
 They provide “ready-made storefront” functionality for independent bookshops, and when a customer buys from a specific shop that shop is given the *full profits* of each sale.
 Alternately customers can buy from the generic Bookstore store too, in which case the profits are evenly distributed among a pool of independent shops.

-I think when I buy books online in future, if I’m not buying direct from a shop then I’ll buy from Bookshelf.
+I think when I buy books online in future, if I’m not buying direct from a shop then I’ll buy from Bookshop.

 I’m also going to mention to The Outwith Agency about Bookshop.
 They don’t currently have an e-commerce store so this could be some low-hanging fruit.